-Countries like Egypt, Syria, or Iraq used to be breadbaskets in the recent past but their agricultural sectors have suffered a lot due to government mismanagement, price ceilings, and underinvestment.
+Countries like Egypt, Syria, Lebanon or Iraq used to be breadbaskets in the recent past but their agricultural sectors have suffered a lot due to government mismanagement, price ceilings, and underinvestment.
 Infact, all Arab countries are net importers of grains, with small GCC countries like Bahrain, Qatar, UAE, Kuwait, and Oman almost completely dependent on imports for grains.

 The Middle East nations are encountering price spikes on world food markets.
 This is due to competition for the same food products (wheat, corn, soybeans, animal protein, etc.) from other areas of the world, especially Asia, where incomes are rising and demand for more and better calories is exploding.
-Besides threatening the well-being of those already living on meagre resources, the price hikes have increased the number of poverty-stricken by millions in less-affluent Middle East nations.
+Besides threatening the well-being of those already living on meager resources, the price hikes have increased the number of poverty-stricken by millions in less-affluent Middle East nations.

 To make matters worse for the food supply problem, world markets have experienced severe disruptions in the past several years from distant storms, floods and droughts — from Russia to Argentina to Australia.
 These natural phenomena have disrupted the fabric of global market mechanisms that underlies the international food trade.
 Prices for basic food staples are already at socially dangerous levels, approaching or exceeding their 2008 peaks.

 Aquifers are being pumped well beyond the rate of recharge, and the deeper fossil aquifers are also being rapidly depleted.
 As a result, water tables are falling throughout Yemen by some 2 meters per year.
 With water tables falling, the grain harvest has shrunk by one third over the last 40 years, while demand has continued to rise.
 As a result, Yemenis now import more than 80 percent of their grain.

 In Saudi Arabia there is little farming without irrigation, which depends almost entirely on fossil aquifers.
 The desalted seawater used by Saudi Arabia to meet the ever-increasing water demand in cities is too costly for irrigation use.
 Saudi Arabia’s growing food insecurity has led it to buy or lease arable land in different countries, including world’s hungriest nations Ethiopia and Sudan.
 Infact, the Saudis are planning to produce food for themselves with the land and water resources of other countries to meet rising food demand of its rapidly growing population.